 9. Stickers will be awarded to the 1st, 2nd and 3rd place photo in each of the contest classes.
 The judge has the discretion not to assign all the stickers in any given class.
 One 1st, one 2nd, and one 3rd place prize will be awarded for the three “Best Overall” photographs.

-10. Entries must be received no later than April 2nd of this contest year.
-Please note this date as it is earlier than previous years.
+10. Entries must be received no later than May15th of this contest year.
+Please note this date as it is later than previous years.

 11. In submitting your pictures either digitally or in print form, you grant the NSAGC permission to display or reproduce them for the following purposes: in order to promote, inform or advertise the photo contest to members of the NSAGC; for the NSAGC to use as promotional material.
 In all other matters, the owners of the images will retain their rights under copyright law.
 If you choose to include people in your submission, you are responsible for obtaining the necessary releases from the individuals depicted.

 The judge or judges will accept any photograph that is a reasonable interpretation of the title of the class concerned.
 This means, that while the following comments are designed to help, they should not be used to exclude other reasonable interpretations of the class description.
 Remember, one of the four criteria of judging is “originality”.

 Class 1 - What are Spring Flowers?
 Spring flowers are usually, flowers which have evolved to be in blossom before the deciduous trees are completely in leaf.
 They are usually frost hardy.
 Some flowers bloom in late spring and continue to bloom into summer.
 To ensure that your flower is a Spring Flower, all photographs of spring flowers must be taken on or before June 20th of any given year.
 Photographs of flowering shrubs and trees are to be submitted in class 7 and not this class.